zellij-org/zellij-org.github.io/docs/src/cli-actions.md

     -c, --cwd <CWD>                    Working directory for the new tab -l, --layout <LAYOUT>              Layout to use
-        --layout-dir <LAYOUT_DIR>      Default folder for layouts (requires --layout) -n, --name <NAME>                  Name of the new tab --initial-plugin <PLUGIN>      Plugin to load in the initial pane (conflicts with command) --close-on-exit                Close the initial pane when its command exits (requires command)
+        --layout-dir <LAYOUT_DIR>      Default folder for layouts (requires --layout) --layout-string <LAYOUT_STRING>  Raw KDL layout string to use directly (conflicts with --layout) -n, --name <NAME>                  Name of the new tab --initial-plugin <PLUGIN>      Plugin to load in the initial pane (conflicts with command) --close-on-exit                Close the initial pane when its command exits (requires command)